magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 This release includes the following updates:

--  {:.fix}<!--MAGECLOUD-4606-->**Updated patches to include all available patches for {{site.data.var.ce}} 2.x**–Updated the {{site.data.var.mcp}} package to include all {{site.data.var.ce}} 2.x patches available on the [Magento Download page](https://magento.com/tech-resources/download).
-If you copied any {{site.data.var.ce}} patches into your {{site.data.var.ece}} project previously, remove them to avoid conflicts.
+-  {:.fix}**Updated patches to include all available patches for {{site.data.var.ce}} 2.x**–Updated the {{site.data.var.mcp}} package to include all {{site.data.var.ce}} 2.x patches available on the [Magento Download page](https://magento.com/tech-resources/download).
+If you copied any {{site.data.var.ce}} patches into your {{site.data.var.ece}} project previously, remove them to avoid conflicts.<!--MAGECLOUD-4606-->

--  {:.fix}<!--MAGECLOUD-4847-->**Updated patch for Elasticsearch catalog pagingation fix** –Replaced the Elasticsearch catalog pagination patch delivered in {{site.data.var.mcp}} v1.0 with a more effective fix.
+-  {:.fix}**Updated patch for Elasticsearch catalog pagination fix** –Replaced the Elasticsearch catalog pagination patch delivered in {{site.data.var.mcp}} v1.0 with a more effective fix.<!--MAGECLOUD-4847-->

-Catalog pagination does not work on Elasticsearch 6.x

--  {:.fix}<!--MAGECLOUD-4884-->**Updated the Magento Page Builder patches**–Update previously released Page Builder security patches for Magento versions 2.3.1 and 2.3.2 to address an issue in Page Builder preview that allows unauthenticated users to use some templating methods, which can lead to remote code execution (RCE) and global information leak.
-These patches were initially released in {{site.data.var.mcp}} v1.0.0.
+-  {:.fix}**Updated the Magento Page Builder patches**–Update previously released Page Builder security patches for Magento versions 2.3.1 and 2.3.2 to address an issue in Page Builder preview that allows unauthenticated users to use some templating methods, which can lead to remote code execution (RCE) and global information leak.
+These patches were initially released in {{site.data.var.mcp}} v1.0.0.<!--MAGECLOUD-4884-->

+-  {:.fix}**Fix cron deadlocks and improve cron locking**–<!--MAGECLOUD-4530-->

+   -  {:.fix}Fixes an issue with some cron jobs not running due to an incorrect status value in the `cron_schedule` table.
+Now, we use the Magento lock framework to check and update cron job status instead of using the `cron_schedule` table.
+   -  {:.new}Adds a retry operation to avoid deadlock during updates to the data in the `cron_schedule` table.
+Now, cron jobs that have ended with an error status are retried during the next `cron:run` instead of waiting 24 hours.

 ## v1.0.0